gstanden/orabuntu-lxc/README.md

 # orabuntu-lxc
-Oracle Enteprise Edition Software on Ubuntu Linux using LXC Containers.
+Oracle Enterprise Edition Software on Ubuntu Linux using LXC Containers.
 This software runs Oracle Enteprise Edition RAC database on Ubuntu 15.04 or 15.10 64-bit Desktop Edition using Oracle Enteprise Linux 6.5 LXC Containers.

 Install on a FRESH INSTALL of 15.04 or 15.10 ONLY.
 I have not bulletproofed this for install on a been-running-for-awhile Ubuntu.
 It could overwrite stuff.